 Insight

-Top 10 Countries to Hire Freelancers in 2023
+Top 10 Countries to Hire Freelancers in 2026

-Why Hire Freelancers Abroad?
+Why Hire Freelancers Internationally?

 If you’re located in the U.S., you probably know that there are millions of freelancers available for hire within the country.
 However, finding quality talent shouldn’t have to be restricted to your borders.

-Top Countries to Hire Freelancers
+The 10 Best Countries to Hire Freelancers in 2026

 1. United States

+The U.S. is the largest freelance market in the world.
 Popular freelance jobs in the U.S. include computer programming, writing, business consulting, marketing, and information technology.
-According to Upwork’s survey, over half of U.S. contractors in 2022 provided these types of knowledge services.

 2. United Kingdom